Chef Liv Hurst, Cattle Shed

 Miyabi Birchwood Nakiri Knife, 6 1/2”.
 It takes more than 100 steps and 42 days to make one knife worthy of the MIYABI brand.
 Each authentic knife is crafted true to Japanese tradition by skilled artisans and forged from premium steels.
 I like this knife because the thin light handle makes it easy to hold, and maneuver when doing detailed knife cuts like julienned vegetables.
 The balanced weight of the blade makes this knife perfect for chopping onions.

 Chef Sam Adams, North End Kitchen & Bar

-The Henckels Classic 8" chef's knife is Chef Sam's favorite blade.
+The Henckels Classic 8" Chef's Knife is Chef Sam's favorite blade.
 It boasts a precision, fine-edge blade that is honed for long-lasting sharpness.
 Henckels has been crafting knives since 1895 and this Spanish-made kitchen workhorse is up for almost any task, strengthened by high-quality German stainless steel.
-Chef Sam had this go-to knife lifted from his knife kit, but found he could make magic with almost any blade within reach.
+Chef Sam had this go-to knife lifted from his knife kit but found he could make magic from almost any blade within his reach.
 Here, he holds a favorite knife by Forschner.
 The commercial quality knives are made in Switzerland by Victorinox.